 This project includes collaboration with internal SCE groups, including Emerging Technologies and the Business Customer Division.
 Stakeholders have an interest in finding demand responsive solutions for builders that will make the homes they construct less energy intensive while managing loads to minimize grid impacts.
 The study will be conducted with researchers located at the advanced buildings section of the LBNL facility, EPRI, and coordination with builders through SCE field services.

-The project is being co-funded by the SCE Emerging Technologies program and as a member of EPRI, SCE is also cofunding parallel research investments with other utilities and leveraging that research to assist in this study, but no other direct cost -sharing or co-funding with any other parties was enabled.
+The project is being co-funded by the SCE Emerging Technologies program and as a member of EPRI, SCE is also co-funding parallel research investments with other utilities and leveraging that research to assist in this study, but no other direct cost-sharing or co-funding with any other parties was enabled.

 Originally, the project approach incorporated a strong focus on in-situ field measurements of the Builder-Installed Electrical Loads (BIELs).
-Due to COVID-19 restrictions, the approach to collect on-site data at new home developments was determined unfeasible, and the project scope was modified to place more emphasis on academic peer research and modeling, with plans to incorporate laboratory and alternative field measurement activities.
+Due to COVID-19 restrictions, the approach to collect on-site data at new home developments was determined unfeasible, and the project scope was modified to place more emphasis on academic peer research and modeling, with plans to incorporate laboratory and alternative field measurement activities from previous research conducted by LBNL.
 Additionally, more emphasis was placed on the investigation of "smart" BIELs, such as solar inverters and EV chargers.
-While the core objectives of the research are still in focus, the modeling and peer research will be developed as substitutes for the field work, as access to new construction homes is no longer in scope.
+While the core objectives of the research are still in focus, modeling and peer research will be developed as substitutes for field work, as access to new construction homes is no longer in scope.

-A technical memo was developed in Q3-Q4, capturing the research study findings on BIEL technical characteristics.
+A technical memo was developed in Q3-Q4 that captured the research study findings on BIEL technical characteristics.
 The paper study was comprised of literature surveys, info gathered from smart home builder websites, technology publications, manufacturer websites, ENERGY STAR-qualified product lists, interviews, and builder-supplied documents.
-A BIEL device library was also established as a living document, detailing energy and power consumption, the expected types and numbers in a typical home, and other relevant characteristics.
+A BIEL device library was also established as a living document which detailed energy and power consumption, the expected types and numbers in a typical home, and other relevant characteristics.
 Over 100 devices were reviewed, and over 35 smart BIELs were identified.

-The team will next focus on characterizing the overall energy usage patterns and breakdown of energy consumption by BIEL device through energy modeling of several identified prototype home models.
-Updates/refinements to the prototype home models characteristics will continue in 2021, and direct/indirect demand/energy impacts will be simulated, verified with lab and field measurements where possible as the team adjusts its approach.
-The team also plans to continue to provide a technical forecast for the demand response potential of such smart homes to ultimately help SCE identify opportunities for load shifting, demand response, and energy savings with the new anticipated home technologies.
+The team has focused on characterizing the overall energy usage patterns and breakdown of energy consumption by BIEL device through energy modeling of several identified prototype home models.
+Updates and refinements to the prototype home models characteristics have continued into 2021.
+Also, direct and indirect demand/energy impacts have been simulated and verified with lab and field measurements, where possible, as the team adjusts its approach.